urupaud/k3s-fiverr/flask/README.md

 # Sample Flask API deployment on K3S cluster using helm charts.

+First build the docker image locally using following command.

 `docker build -t flask:local .`

 Now we need to import locally built docker image to K3S cluster, to do that run the following command.